-Seller changes Total Earnings but fails to change Advertising Fee per Tracking ID accordingly
+- Seller changes Total Earnings but fails to change Advertising Fee per Tracking ID accordingly

-In short, take a close look into the screenshots and see if all of the numbers match up.
+In short, take a close look at the screenshots and see if all of the numbers match up.
 If you are buying an Amazon site, read this guide on specific due diligence tips for Amazon sites.

 2. Fake P&L numbers

 Building on the idea of faking screenshots, sellers can also fake the financials if a listing is under $50,000 (if above, Flippa does the vetting).
 Flippa allows the seller to enter in month-by-month revenues and costs.

 For example, here are the financials for a listing:

 As you can see, each of these revenue values is editable and Flippa does not verify whether this is actually true.
 On the other hand, other brokers would cross-reference the submitted P&L against screenshots, video proof, and/or by obtaining logins to accounts.

 Flippa uses the seller-entered financials to come up with the monthly average gross revenues and net profit.
 See below: